eonu/karak/README.md

   >
   > If you can't get cardamom flavoured evaporated milk, you can substitute it for the same quantity of unflavoured evaporated milk and a few cardamom pods.

-- 1/4 ground ginger
+- 1/4 teaspoon of ground ginger
-- 1/4 ground cinnamon
+- 1/4 teaspoon of ground cinnamon
-- 1.5 teaspoons of sugar
+- 1 + 1/2 teaspoons of sugar

 ### Optional